ctranstrum/chuck/README.md

 See the pre-compiled firmware [config file][config] for additional settings you may want to consider.

-To customize the keymap for your One Up Chuck board, you can copy the [default keymap][keymap] from this repo to the `config` directory of your zmk config repo and edit it from there.
+To customize the keymap for your Charlieflex board, you can copy the [default keymap][keymap] from this repo to the `config` directory of your zmk config repo and edit it from there.